Chocolate birthday cake with soft buttermilk layers and a light whipped chocolate ganache frosting.

 Bake in lined 6-inch (15 cm) pans at 165°C (329°F) until a toothpick comes out clean, then cool completely.

-This cake is frosted with my whipped chocolate ganache, a simple and stable chocolate frosting.
+This cake is frosted with my whipped chocolate ganache, a light chocolate frosting that spreads beautifully on layer cakes.

-Chop the chocolate and pour hot cream over it, then stir until smooth.
+Chop the chocolate and pour the hot cream over it.
+Let it sit briefly, then stir until smooth, blend, cover, and chill overnight.

 Level the cake layers.